MegaLoler/Negative-Nancy-s-MML-to-Midi-compiler/README.md

 ## Todo list

-- Timing scopes
-- Multi-repeats with variable endings
 - Make nesting [] and () and {} work
     - Make an actual proper nice parser instead of THIS GARBAGE LOL
+- Interpolation
+- Hex value support